TerryMac100/FoxEssBattCtr_Blazor/README.md

 <p>This application is built using Blazor Server, NetDaemon and SQLite for data storage.
 It provides a user-friendly interface for managing and monitoring FoxESS battery systems.</p>

+## Features
+	- Gives easy access to FoxESS battery control settings in 30 minutes increments
+	- Works directly with the Fox Cloud API so no additional hardware required
+	- Can be deployed and run as an Add On to Home Assistant
+	- Can easily be configured link with Home Assistant so it can modify schedules
+	- Designed to make minimal calls to the Fox Cloud API

 ## Prerequisites
 	Visual Studio 2022 or later with .NET 9.0 SDK or later installed.